An official website of the United States Government -

 Section 1115 waivers for substance use disorder treatment

-Thirty-eight states and the District of Columbia have sought Section 1115 waivers to provide treatment for beneficiaries with substance use disorder (SUD) treatment in institutions for mental diseases (IMDs).
-The Centers for Medicare & Medicaid Services (CMS) approved requests from 34 states and the District of Columbia.
-Four states—Alabama, Arizona, Missouri, and New York—have new demonstration applications pending CMS approval.
+States have sought Section 1115 waivers to provide treatment for beneficiaries with substance use disorder (SUD) treatment in institutions for mental diseases (IMDs).

 Guidance issued by CMS in November 2017 outlines the parameters for states to obtain a Section 1115 demonstration to pay for short-term inpatient and residential SUD treatment IMDs.
 These criteria—meant to encourage development of a comprehensive approach to treating SUDs—are: